ndoering/smartfridge/documents/SoftwareDesignDocument.md

 ### Web interface

 The website provides the main interaction for the SmartFridge.
-The user can take new photos from here to inspect the current state of the contents of the fridge.
-The latest image is shown as well as the state of the freshness of the fruits within the image.
+The user can request a photo from here to inspect the current state of the contents of the fridge.
+The displayed image is accompanied by the state of the freshness of the fruits within the image in form of a list.
+Furthermore, a log is provided to browse previous states of the fridge.

 ### Notification via Slack channel

-If bad food is recognized  in the fridge this is reported not only on the website but also in a predefined Slack channel.
+If bad food is recognized in the fridge this is reported not only on the website but also immediately in a predefined Slack channel.
 The user can therefore use the Slack app to get the notifications asynchronously.

 ### Classification of the freshness of fruits

-The fruits are sent to a cloud service to be classified by a machine learning application.
-This is done periodically and on user demand
+Images are sent to a cloud service to be classified by a machine learning application.
+This is done periodically and on user demand.

 ### Database storage for later use

-All taken images and the classification received from the cloud service are stored for the use within the website and later logging purposes.
+All images and the classifications received from the cloud service are stored for displaying it on the website and later logging purposes.
 This is facilitated by an on-site database server.